okfn/okfn.github.com/blog/add/index.md

         author: {Your Name}
         username: [optional] {your-user-name-if-you-have-one}
         title: {Title Like This - this is used both in page and html title}
+        projects: [optional] {project slug, project slug...} (use if your post references Open Knowledge Labs projects)
         ---

         content in html or markdown goes here ....